Research Opportunities for Medical Students

 MSIII and MSIV students can request approval to execute a one- or two-month research elective or an extended research elective.
 Research electives provide students with the opportunity to engage in new research or dedicate more time to research projects with which they were already engaged.

-We offer specialized training in seven different dual degree programs.
-All MD/ Masters programs have their own scholarly project, which satisfies the FRCT Scholarly Project Requirement.
-Additionally, several dual degree programs allow students to complete a thesis in clinical research (MD/Master in Clinical Research), basic or translational research (MD/Master in Cellular & Molecular Biomedical Science), or biomedical engineering-related research (MD/Master in Bioengineering).
+We offer specialized training in seven different dual degree programs (and more to come).
+Several dual degree programs allow students to complete a thesis in clinical research (MD/MS Clinical Research), basic or translational research (MD/MS Cellular & Molecular Biomedical Science), or biomedical engineering-related research (MD/MS in Bioengineering).